 - He is presumed innocent until proven guilty; and,

-- The prosecution has the burden of proof beyond a reasonable doubt.
+- The prosecution (district attorney) has the burden of proof beyond a reasonable doubt.

 If a defendant does not officially perform a Tahl waiver, then a guilty plea might not be valid.
 The same holds true if a waiver is defective (for whatever reason).